 I gathered up them all up to see what would suit.
 I also found a tinket covered dish, 2 vintage candy dishes, one on a stem that were Mom’s.
 The beautiful German ceramic pot with pink and gold wa a gift from a dear friend.
 We weren’t actually repotting them with new soil so the plants had to fit with the original dirt and shape.
 My tea cups though lovely were too short.
 The white cake stand was added for depth and height to the centerpiece.

 Setting the table

-After a leaf was added, I spread out the black and white buffalo checked tablecloth.
+After a table leaf was added, I spread out the black and white buffalo checked tablecloth.
 If we needed 2 leaves, I would had use the other tablecloth the same width but not length.
-I always by the longest one and add the next size if it is a cloth I think we will use when company comes.
+I always by the longest one and add the next size if it is a cloth I think we will use often when company comes.